 Lost: Radenko Ristic (Tesla FC), 8 free agents

 Ukraine is fortunate to be part of Division 2 this year, having actually been relegated last season.
 What makes matters worse is that they no longer have Ismail Mavludov on the roster, so I guess expectations here are equal to last year at best.
 I did hear they scooped up an actual keeper, and not a field player by trade like last year, so perhaps they improve slightly.
+Also, if Pedro Alba actually shows up, which I don't expect, then they can move up comfortably.
+He's a difference maker.

 16. West Seneca Strikers: